Endpoint Security allowlist and blocklist

 Important

-The file path value must:
+The file or folder path value must:

 - Not contain ' , ? , // , or | .